-Similarly, PacifiCorp has developed an application for an ESA Section 10 permit with FWS to address potential take of sucker species that could potentially occur during the interim period, prior to Project removal.
-The application is still under development; however,

-PacifiCorp envisions filing the application for processing by FWS in June 2011.
-The application identifies a protocol for implementing the Sucker Enhancement Fund, and contemplates operational changes to the East Side/West Side development that will avoid take of listed suckers.
-After considering public comments on the application, FWS will similarly determine whether to issue an Incidental Take Permit that would authorize potential take associated with Project operations and Interim Measure implementation.
+In August, 2011, PacifiCorp filed an application for an ESA Section 10 permit with FWS, including a draft Habitat Conservation Plan, to address potential incidental take of sucker species that could occur during the interim period prior to Project removal.
+This application is still undergoing review by FWS.
+The application identifies a protocol for implementing a Sucker Conservation Fund, and contemplates operational changes to the East Side/West Side development that will avoid, minimize, and mitigate take of listed suckers.
+After considering public comments on the application, FWS will determine whether to issue a final Incidental Take Permit that would authorize potential incidental take of listed sucker species consistent with the terms of the proposed Habitat Conservation Plan.